 Look Mum, No Hands! is a show for 8-12 year olds that explores ‘risk’ and ‘independence’.
-It’s a story about that moment of independence when you finally don’t have to rely on others for support.
-It’s a story of two friends discovering how each other’s boundaries change as they grow up.
+It’s a story of two friends discovering how each other’s boundaries as they grow up and those moments of independence when you finally don’t have to rely on others for support.

 So what did we get up to during our Look Mum, No Hands!’
 R&D?

 This R&D is co-directed by Daryl and Lina Johansson from Mimbre.
 For both, this is a new relationship and way of working – each have their own area of expertise and each wanted to work together to expand on their own practise and approaches to making work.